geza-s/CL61-Processing-Project/README.md

 ## Acknowledgments

-- [Acknowledgements or credits for any third-party libraries or tools used in the project]

-For any questions or inquiries, please feel free to contact the project's contributor(s) mentioned above.
+For any questions or inquiries, please feel free to contact the project's contributor mentioned above.